Velocity and stroke rate reconstruction of canoe sprint team boats based on panned and zoomed video recordings: Related Works

 Sport analytics is a particularly strong application domain for geometry-based correspondence, because the environment often contains fixed markings and largely standardised camera viewpoints.
 In field sports, line markings and known layout dimensions enable estimation of homographies or full camera models, which in turn support metric player tracking and the extraction of spatiotemporal performance measures from broadcast or consumer-grade footage~\cite{yagi_estimation_2018, gutierrez-perez_no_2024, claasen_video-based_2024, ziegler_auxflow_2026}.
 By anchoring visual measurements to a calibrated world coordinate frame, these methods provide scalable alternatives to labour-intensive per-frame annotation and facilitate robust analysis under realistic capture conditions.

+The biomechanical analysis of flatwater kayaking and canoeing has a long-standing history of relying on visual data for performance evaluation.
+Early foundational studies by Plagenhoef~\cite{plagenhoef_biomechanical_1979} and Mann and Kearney~\cite{mann_biomechanical_1980} utilized slow-motion cinematography to extract kinematic and kinetic parameters, establishing a basis for differentiating between elite and sub-elite paddling techniques.
+As highlighted by Michael et al.~\cite{michael_determinants_2009}, video- and film-supported analyses have remained a central determinant in evaluating kayak performance.
+Over time, these visual methods evolved into highly structured observational models; for example, McDonnell et al.~\cite{mcdonnell_observational_2012} utilized multi-camera video recordings to explicitly define and assess visible phase positions in sprint kayaking technique.

+More recently, traditional video analysis has been combined with modern sensor technologies to provide a more comprehensive biomechanical picture.
+Side-view video recordings frequently serve as a critical ground-truth reference to validate wearable GPS and accelerometer data for metrics like speed and stroke rate~\cite{fernandes_validation_2024}.
+Similarly, Romagnoli et al.~\cite{romagnoli_paddle_2025} successfully combined 2D video analysis with instrumented paddles and GPS tracking to evaluate propulsive force and power balance.

-In competitive canoeing and related water sports, recent work has begun to adapt these principles to aquatic environments, where reflections, spray, and limited stable reference structure make calibration and measurement more challenging.
+In competitive canoeing and related water sports, recent work has begun to adapt modern deep learning and computer vision principles to aquatic environments, where reflections, spray, and limited stable reference structure make calibration and measurement more challenging.
 Prior studies have leveraged waterline segmentation as a persistent visual reference for technique assessment~\cite{von_braun_utilizing_2020}, and demonstrated the feasibility of video-based metric extraction for performance evaluation~\cite{bonaiuto_system_2022}.
 Beyond 2D analysis, monocular reconstruction of the full 3D paddle motion has also been explored~\cite{najlaoui_ai-driven_2024}, indicating that meaningful kinematic descriptors can be obtained even without multi-camera setups.
 These developments align naturally with advances in temporal 3D pose estimation~\cite{pavllo_3d_2019} and learning-based camera calibration pipelines~\cite{sha_end--end_2020}, which together reduce reliance on controlled setups and enable increasingly automated analysis.

 Complementary lines of research address higher-level race and crew dynamics, such as the quantification of stroke synchronisation~\cite{tay_video-based_2018}, the analysis of pacing profiles~\cite{estreich_analysis_2025}, and broader algorithm-based approaches for competitive canoeing performance analysis~\cite{amat_algorithm-based_2025}.